refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 * `sudo apt install libpam-slurm`

-* vim /etc/pam.d/sshd, add line `account    required      pam_slurm_adopt.so`.
+* vim /etc/pam.d/sshd, add line `account    required      pam_slurm.so`.
 The order of plugins is very important. pam_slurm_adopt.so should be the last PAM module in the account stack.
 And line `account    required      pam_access.so` following.

 * Edit /etc/security/access.conf, add the following